knaazimkhan/betterui/docs/project-definition.md

    - Define the component design system (spacing, colors, typography, etc.).

 2. **Phase 2: Basic Website Setup**:
-   - Set up the Next.js project.
+   - Set up the Next.js project using the App Router.
+   - Utilize `create-next-app` CLI with options for ESLint and Tailwind CSS setup.
    - Build the landing page and a simple documentation template.

 3. **Phase 3: Component Development**: